• Home

 • Highlight different neurotypes under the neurodivergent umbrella;

-• Why neurodiversity is important for society' the history of the neurodiversity movement;
+• Why neurodiversity is important for society;

 • Neurodivergent culture and communication;